 The Tempest in Wisconsin

-In the 2016-2017 Great World Texts in Wisconsin program, over 90 teachers and 1500 students throughout the state will read William Shakespeare’s The Tempest.
-Participants will thus join worldwide celebrations of Shakespeare’s 400-year legacy, which at UW-Madison will include an exhibit of Shakespeare’s original First Folio, arguably the most treasured book to date.
-The Tempest is the last play and perhaps most enigmatic of Shakespeare's plays.
-It anticipates contemporary debates around colonialism, imperialism, racism, indigeneity, gender, and disability.
+The Tempest in Wisconsin connected over 90 teachers and 1500 students throughout the state in the study of William Shakespeare’s last and perhaps most enigmatic play.
+Participants joined worldwide celebrations of Shakespeare’s 400-year legacy, which at UW-Madison included an exhibit of Shakespeare’s original First Folio, arguably the most treasured book to date.
+Over the course of the 2017-2018 academic year, program participants explored how The Tempest anticipates contemporary debates around colonialism, imperialism, racism, indigeneity, gender, and disability.
 First performed in 1611, The Tempest takes place on a remote island where exiled sorcerer Prospero seeks redemption for himself and his daughter Miranda by orchestrating several encounters between human and supernatural, native and foreign, noble and treacherous characters.
 The play offers a reflection on literary creation itself, with Prospero figured as an “author” within the play.
 It also features some of Shakespeare’s most unforgettable and complex characters: the spirit Ariel, the Algerian witch Sycorax, and her deformed and enslaved son Caliban—an anagram of “cannibal."
-As they read the play and explore its hundreds of adaptations (including sci-fi movies, prison dramas, and classic opera, and a novelistic adaptation by Margaret Atwood called Hag-Seed), students and educators will engage with the histories and legacies of transatlantic travel, conquest and slavery in sixteenth and seventeenth centuries.
+As they read the play and explored its hundreds of adaptations (including sci-fi movies, prison dramas, and classic opera, and a novelistic adaptation by Margaret Atwood called Hag-Seed), students and educators engaged with the histories and legacies of transatlantic travel, conquest and slavery in sixteenth and seventeenth centuries.

 2016-2017 Program Participants

-This year, over 90 educators at 26 high schools around the state are participating in the Great World Texts in Wisconsin program.
+Over 90 educators at 26 high schools around the state participated in The Tempest in Wisconsin program.

 |Bay Port HS||Green Bay||Janelle Bailey|